 So, to clarify – Iberia has had (for AT LEAST 10 YEARS according to Flyertalk posts I pulled out yesterday) a very unattractive reward chart for oneworld partner airlines.
 Because you could only book by phone, and the tickets were not cancellable or refundable, everyone forgot this redemption chart actually existed.
 Until yesterday.

-I look forward to some interesting posts on the US frequent flyer sites today.
-And possibly some posts being quietly deleted.
+I look forward to some interesting articles on the US frequent flyer sites today.
+And possibly some articles being quietly deleted.

 Move along now, there is nothing to see.